OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 ## Using external repositories {#Packagerepositories-Usingexternalrepositories}

 :::hint
-**Only NuGet feeds are supported**
+**Only NuGet and Docker feeds are supported**
-The only external repository type supported is NuGet.
-If you wish to use an external repository, you must use NuGet packages.
+The only external repository type supported are NuGet and Docker.
+If you wish to use an external repository, you must use NuGet packages or .
 :::

 :::warning